nalin-dhiman/Optimal-information-energy-tradeoffs-lie-below-operational-criticality/README.md

 ## 1. Overview and Scientific Claim

-This package provides the complete, reproducible simulation and analysis pipeline supporting the Physical Review E manuscript:
+This package provides the complete, reproducible simulation and analysis pipeline:

 > **Optimal information–energy tradeoffs occupy a finite subcritical regime below operational criticality in a driven renewal network.**

-Specifically, the manuscript argues — conservatively — that when a finite renewal/escape-rate population is jointly optimized for decoding performance and metabolic cost, the optimal coupling **J\*** consistently falls **below** the renormalized critical coupling **J\_c^{ren}(N)** measured from finite-size simulations.
+Specifically, the manuscript argues   conservatively   that when a finite renewal/escape-rate population is jointly optimized for decoding performance and metabolic cost, the optimal coupling **J\*** consistently falls **below** the renormalized critical coupling **J\_c^{ren}(N)** measured from finite-size simulations.
 It does **not** claim a universal constant offset or a clean asymptotic scaling law.

 The pipeline is built around two connected tasks: